payu-org/payu/docs/source/config.rst

       ``input`` (*Default: global reproduce flag*)
             Enforce input file reproducibility.
-If set to *True* will refuse to run if hashes do no match.
+If set to *True* will refuse to run if hashes do not match.
 It will search for new files.

       ``restart`` (*Default: global reproduce flag*)
             Enforce restart file reproducibility.